Mediterranean climate: Warm-summer Mediterranean climate

 Occasionally also termed the "cool-summer Mediterranean climate", this subtype of the Mediterranean climate (Csb) is less common and involves warm (but not hot) and dry summers, with no average monthly temperatures above 22 C during its warmest month and as usual an average in the coldest month between 18 and −3 C or, in some applications, between 18 and 0 C.

 Also, at least four months must average above 10 C.

 Cool ocean currents, upwelling and higher latitudes are often the reason for this cooler type of Mediterranean climate.

 The other main reason for this cooler type is the elevation.
 For instance, Menton on the French coast has a Csa climate while Castellar, Alpes-Maritimes, the adjacent town just north of Menton, with an elevation between 100. and 1,382. m, has a Csb climate instead.
 The village of Siah Bisheh in Northern Iran also has a Csb climate because of its location inside the Alborz mountains.

 Winters in this zone are rainy and can be mild to chilly.
 Some locales in this zone experience some amount of snowfall, while others do not.

-Csb climates are found in northwestern Iberian Peninsula (namely Galicia and the Norte region and west coast of Portugal), in coastal Northern California, in the Pacific Northwest (namely western Washington, western Oregon and southern portions of Vancouver Island in British Columbia), in central Chile, in parts of southern Australia and in sections of southwestern South Africa.
-A few locations close to the south coast of England such as Weymouth and Portland just scrape into this climate classification due to very low rainfall in July.
-A trend towards slightly drier summers during the 1971–2000 climate average period, meant that this classification previously extended slightly further to include a few other weather stations in southern England, such as Bognor Regis and Teignmouth.
+Csb climates are found in parts of northwestern Iberian Peninsula, such as in provinces of Ourense, Pontevedra and Lugo (located in Galician autonomous community of Spain), as well as in the Norte region and west coast of Portugal).
+This type of climate also occurs in coastal Northern California, in the Pacific Northwest (namely western Washington, western Oregon and southern portions of Vancouver Island in British Columbia), in central Chile, in parts of southern Australia and in sections of southwestern South Africa.
 Rarer instances of this climate can be found in relatively small and isolated high elevation areas of the Andes in Northern Ecuador, Peru, Colombia, and western Venezuela.